tracim/tracim/backend/doc/migration.md

 see [ab7c7f4bcbc5_add_auth_type_enum_to_user.py]("../tracim_backend/migration/ab7c7f4bcbc5_add_auth_type_enum_to_user.py")

-But updating enum list a bit more tricky:
+But updating an enum list is a bit more tricky:

 ```python
 from alembic import op